 Course Description: Year 2

 Essentials of Legal Services is the second course for the Legal Services pathway.
 This course provides an overview of the judicial process and role in our constitutional system of government.
-The major focus of the course is on constitutional rights of citizens and the corresponding duties of governmental officials.
-Students will learn about the role of the United States Supreme Court as the final arbiter of constitutional rights and responsibilities, as well as learning about the legal process in both criminal and civil cases.
+The major focus of the course is on the constitutional rights of citizens and the corresponding duties of governmental officials.
+Students will learn about the role of the United States Supreme Court as the final arbiter of constitutional rights and responsibilities, as well as learn about the legal process in both criminal and civil cases.
 Students will learn about the various participants and the legal and ethical roles in criminal and civil cases.
 Students will not only understand these legal concepts, but will be able to apply their knowledge to various scenarios and defend their choices, decisions, and actions.
-Employability skills will be integrated into the tasks, activities, and projects to demonstrate skills required in legal services careers.
+Employability skills will be integrated into the tasks, activities, and projects to demonstrate skills required in legal service careers.
 The pre-requisites for this course are Introduction to Law, Public Safety, and Corrections and Security.

 YEAR 3Extended Practicum in Law, Public Safety, Corrections, and Security is designed to give students supervised practical application of previously studied knowledge and skills in law, public safety, corrections, and security.
 Practicum experiences can occur in a variety of locations appropriate to the nature and level of experience.
 Students shall be awarded one credit for successful completion of this course.